mkelandis/ReadingLog/README.md

 -------------
 ### Version 1.2 (4/17/2015)
 * Upgraded to latest Android Menu Strategy to better support latest Android OS versions.
-* Fixed NPE when loading JSON
+* Fixed NPE when loading JSON.
-* Displays "time not tracked" instead of "0 minutes"
+* Displays "time not tracked" instead of "0 minutes".
-* Adds new default "Read By" metric: "Read By Me"
+* Adds new default "Read By" metric: "Read By Me".

 ### Version 1.1 (1/7/2013)